Coder-Yu/QRec/README.md

 <p>
 22/09/2020 - DiffNet proposed in SIGIR'19 has been added. </br>
 19/09/2020 - DHCF proposed in KDD'20 has been added for comparison, althought it doesn't work very well. </br>
-29/07/2020 - ESRF proposed in my TKDE manuscript (under review) has been added. </br>
+29/07/2020 - ESRF proposed in my TKDE paper has been added. </br>
 23/07/2020 - LightGCN proposed in SIGIR'20 has been added. </br>
 17/09/2019 - NGCF proposed in SIGIR'19 has been added. </br>
 13/08/2019 - RSGAN proposed in ICDM'19 has been added.</br>